A person holding their lower abdomen with both hands, indicating discomfort

 The urinary and digestive systems share some responsibilities when it comes to getting rid of waste, but the two really don’t mix well.
 While urine is sterile and doesn’t contain bacteria, the digestive tract is a whole different story.
 Unfortunately, the two systems are right next door to each other.
 This leaves plenty of opportunities for contamination, which happens if bacteria from the colon gets into the urethra, causing urinary tract infections.
 (You know how girls are always taught to wipe from front to back when going to the bathroom?
 Well, this is exactly why.)

-UTIs can happen anywhere from the bladder to the kidneys but are more common in the lower part of the tract (specifically, in the bladder).
-Kidney infections are less common but more serious than bladder infections.
+UTIs can happen anywhere from the bladder to the kidneys, but are more common in the lower part of the tract (specifically, in the bladder).
+Kidney infections are less common, but are more serious than bladder infections.
 We’ll discuss them in a bit more detail later on.

 UTI Causes and Risk Factors